oliverzheng/instantmarkup/doc/design-intent.md

 - Different browsers may require different HTML/CSS to achieve the same visual effect; having a canonical layout allows for different "markup translators".

+HTML rendering is suited for stacking and flowing siblings.
+Stacked siblings have display: (inline-)block.
+A stack of siblings have a direction, and the position of a container along that direction depends on its predecessor's position.
+Each container is a rectangle.

+Flowing siblings have display: inline.
+Inline elements are not necessarily rectangles, as their contents flow in multiple lines.
+For each inline element, there is a flowing direction.
+For each element inside the inline, its position along the flowing direction depends on that of its predecessor, like block elements.
+In addition, its position in the direction perpendicular to the flowing direction can also be specified.
+This is primarily used for text, where the width of a character is determined at runtime.

+The abstraction of the visual layout unifies the two.
+Each node in the tree may have children.
+There is a direction in which the children follow each other.
+In case of overflow, children may wrap.
+How children align within a wrapped line is specified in the parent container.

 The approach here is practical.
 There is a plethora of web designs that certainly contain design intentions not described here.
 In order to build the best intent discovery, the process will need to be iterative and incremental.